Projects of Sven Koenig

 plan-execution cost, even though human decision makers are risk-averse in

 these situations.
-I therefore study how to plan with more realistic
+We have therefore studied how to plan with more realistic

 preference models than is typically done.